Cocktail bars, wine bars, dive bars and gastropubs: drinking in Washington DC for grown-ups.

 Hank's Cocktail Bar ★ 4.4

-Hank's Cocktail Bar in Washington DC is the Dupont Circle Q Street upstairs cocktail room above Hank's Oyster Bar, with a tight classic-cocktail list and an oyster bar from the kitchen below.
+Hank's Cocktail Bar in Washington DC is the Dupont Circle Q Street upstairs cocktail room above Hank's Oyster Bar, with a tight classic-cocktail list.

 Signature drink: Hank's classic Manhattan